Boiler Return Pipe Cold – How to Fix Boiler Flow?

 #2 – Airlocked System

-Airlocks of any kind can cause a heating system to work intermittently.
+Airlocks of any kind can cause a heating system to work intermittently, and can be found in:

 - Towel Rails

-All air needs to be bled from the system.
-Radiators and towel rails have a bleed valve that will let air escape.
+You’ll need to bleed all air from the system.
+Radiators and towel rails have a bleed valve (not the rad valves used for balancing) that will let air escape.
 They can be bled with a bleed key.

 As bleeding the pump requires removal of the outer casing, you’ll need to call a Gas Safe engineer.